Washington and Lee University: Lee years

-In the Fall of 1865, Robert E. Lee, the former general of the Confederacy, accepted an offer to become president of Washington College.
+In the fall of 1865, Robert E. Lee, the former general of the Confederacy, accepted an offer to become president of Washington College.
 Despite suffering financial hardship at the time and having offers for several business opportunities, he said he chose to become the college president because he wanted to train "young men to do their duty".
 (Lee believed that the business offers were meant primarily to trade on his name).
 During his tenure, Lee established the first journalism courses (which were limited and only lasted several years) and added engineering courses, a business school, and law school to the college curriculum, under the conviction that those occupations should be intimately and inextricably linked with the liberal arts.
 That was a radical idea: engineering, journalism, and law had always been considered technical crafts, not intellectual endeavors, and the study of business was viewed with skepticism.

-Lee's emphasis on student self-governance for Washington College remains the distinguishing character of the student-run Honor System today.
-And, ardent about restoring national unity, he successfully recruited white men as students from throughout the reunited nation, North and South.
+Lee's emphasis on student self-governance for Washington College remains central to the student-run Honor System today.
+He recruited white men as students from North and South throughout the reunited nation in efforts to uphold national unity.

 However, it has been argued that one of Lee's failings as president of Washington College was an apparent indifference to crimes of violence towards blacks committed by students at the college.
 Historian Elizabeth Brown Pryor notes that students at Washington College formed their own chapter of the KKK and were known by the local Freedmen's Bureau to attempt to abduct and rape black schoolgirls from the nearby black schools.
 There were also at least two attempted lynchings by Washington students during Lee's tenure.
 Yet Lee seemed to punish the racial harassment more laxly than he did more trivial offenses or turned a blind eye to it altogether.

 Lee died on October 12, 1870, after five years as Washington College president.
 The college's name was almost immediately changed to Washington and Lee University to honor Lee.
 On February 4, 1871, the name change was formalized by the Virginia General Assembly.
 The university's motto, Nōn Incautus Futūrī, meaning "Not unmindful of the future", is an adaptation of the Lee family motto.
 Lee's son, George Washington Custis Lee, followed his father as the institution's president.
 Robert E. Lee and much of his family—including his wife, his seven children, and his parents, the Revolutionary War hero Major-General Henry "Light-Horse Harry" Lee and Anne Hill Carter Lee—are buried in University Chapel (formerly Lee Chapel) on campus, which faces the main row of antebellum college buildings.
 Robert E. Lee's beloved horse Traveller is buried outside, near the wall of the chapel.